claritylab/djinn/CONTRIBUTING.md

 ## License

-By contributing to Sirius, you agree that your contribution will be licensed under its BSD license.
+By contributing to DjiNN, you agree that your contribution will be licensed under its BSD license.